 - Upload the reference and black & white image.

-- Select color and paint the appropriate area.
+- Select a color and paint the appropriate area.

 - Save the final result.